Emerging From Design & Construction Week in Vegas and Other Noteworthy Contributions

 In a way, that’s the dish here.
 It is more like, idk, color commentary, and leaving the play by play for someone else.
 That’s it – we’re Color Guys (myself, as well as Barry).

-So as you can imagine, I had to both analyze and “edit” as I was doing.
+So as you can imagine, my gig was both to analyze and “edit” as I was doing.
 For my part, I was trying to distill things down to the most straightforward set of steps.
 Which anyone – from an experienced contractor to someone who might be turning a screwdriver for the first time – could follow.

 Not as easy as you would think.